 There are many lodges and guesthouses around Phalaborwa but the ones I found that are fit for a backpacker’s budget are:

-I chose to stay at Elephant Walk because it was the most convenient and affordable.
-It is a 20-min walk away from Phalaborwa Gate of Kruger or just a 5-minute drive.
+I chose to stay at Elephant Walk because it was the most convenient and affordable for backpackers.
+They have a dorm room with 8 beds but since I went during off season, I had the entire room to myself.
+Elephant Walk is a 20-min walk away from Phalaborwa Gate of Kruger or just a 5-minute drive.

 If you do not have a car, most companies that you have booked activities with will offer to pick you up at your accommodation.
 If you do have a car, leave it at the accommodation and do the tour.
 Sitting in an open vehicle will allow you to see better and just focus on animal sighting rather than having to drive around yourself.
 The tour guides will also take you to gravel and dirt roads where they know you would more likely spot animals.